Augmented Reality in Newspapers: Technology and Uses

 - The app opens the camera application on the iPad in scan mode.
 Fill the screen with the photo to be scanned.

 - The photo is automatically scanned as a vertical green line moves over the photo.
-Markers (the green dots in the photo on the right) are temporarily laid down as the scan line moves.
+Markers (the green dots in two of the photos below) are temporarily laid down as the scan line moves.

 - Information from the markers is sent to a newspaper computer.

 - The computer compares the information from the scanned photo with the photo information stored in its database until it finds matching data.

 - Once a match is found, the computer performs the action that it's programmed to carry out when that photo has been identified (such as loading a particular video or slide show).

 Failure to Scan

 This process for obtaining AR content is fast when it works properly, as it often does.
 Sometimes the "Scan result not found" message appears, however.
 The scan line moves over the photo and markers appear and then disappear as normal, but the scan isn't successful.

 The augmented reality feature in the Burnaby NOW newspaper worked in the same general way as in the Metro newspaper.
 The Layar app used by Burnaby NOW examined outlines and edges in photos.
 It often worked very well but sometimes failed to scan successfully.

 When a photo scan quickly triggers interesting content to load, the AR feature is very enjoyable.
 When multiple scans are needed to obtain success the process is less enticing.
 The photo scanning and content loading procedures aren't foolproof.
 It's frustrating when they don't work, whatever the reason for the problem.
 I occasionally encountered a photo that I couldn't scan correctly, even when I tried on multiple days and under multiple conditions.